alicja-begovic/alicja-begovic/README.md

 # Hi there 👋

-My name is Alicja, and I am junior frontend developer.
+My name is Alicja, and I am a junior front-end developer.
 Nice to meet you 😃.

 ## My current projects

-I'm sharpening my React skills through the React course and implementing my knowledge into small projects.
+I'm sharpening my React skills and implementing my knowledge into small projects.

 ## Technologies that I use in projects